 Malignant melanoma is a serious type of cancer that can spread to other areas of your body.
 If you notice an unusual growth, changes in your moles or areas of darker skin, contact us to schedule a consultation.

 A consultation with Dr. Hicks-Graham gives you peace of mind in knowing that you will receive high-quality care for your malignant melanoma.
 Contact us today to schedule your consultation appointment.Board-certified dermatologist Dr. Shari Hicks-Graham specializes in the diagnosis and treatment of malignant melanoma, a type of skin cancer that is linked to sun exposure and tanning beds.
-She provides treatment for those living in the Columbus and Upper Arlington area at her practice — Downtown Dermatology.
+She provides treatment for those living in the Greater Columbus area at her practice — Downtown Dermatology.